 You’ll notice that if you correctly mimic the native speaker, you will hear the audio track get louder.
 This means that you are successfully matching the correct tones, etc. If it sounds like a jumbled mess, then you probably didn’t do it right.

 Here’s an example of Idahosa doing it…

 You can use software like audacity to do this, which should come pre-installed on Windows PC’s.
 To record yourself, you can also use the Soundcloud recorder widget for Android or iOS

 Idahosa goes more in depth on this technique at his blog post about the Mimic Method.
 He’s a cool guy, so go check him out.

 These are two great technique for getting rid of your accent.
-You might be uncomfortable trying them at first, but it's worth the initial discomfort.
-Got any other techniques you would recommended?
+You might be uncomfortable trying them at first, but it’s worth the initial discomfort.
+Got any other techniques how to get rid of your accent you would recommend?
 Every tried either one of these?

 Leave a comment below as I would love to hear!